-The first is the difficulty to get a clear picture of what the person giving the feedback is observing.
-By seeking clarification as to the source of the feedback and the desired or expected change, one can begin to visualize through a perspective outside our own.
+The first is the difficulty of getting a clear picture of what the person giving the feedback is observing.
+By seeking clarification as to the source of the input and the desired or expected change, one can begin to visualize through a perspective outside our own.

-Finally, the challenge of being Me centers around being mindful of our own insecurities, tendencies, and reactions to better manage them and benefit from a continuous growth mindset.
+Finally, the challenge of being Me centers around being mindful of our insecurities, tendencies, and reactions to manage them better and benefit from a continuous growth mindset.

-We can learn from poorly delivered, off-base feedback; even if the feedback is 90% wrong, that doesn’t mean there isn’t 10% that might help you grow.
+We can learn from poorly delivered, off-base feedback; even if the input is 90% wrong, that doesn’t mean there isn’t 10% that might help you grow.

 In my own experience, I’ve learned as much, if not more, from the wisdom of my elders, who were working-class immigrants, as much as I have from the most educated and accomplished millionaires.